-- Feeling like you have not had enough sleep
+- fatigue or feeling like you have not had enough sleep

-Insomnia can be caused by a variety of medical conditions, neurological conditions, mental health conditions, lifestyle habits, sleep disorders, stress, and some medications.
-Sometimes, a cause cannot be identified.
+Various medical conditions, neurological and mental health conditions, lifestyle habits, sleep disorders, stress, and some medications can cause insomnia.
+Sometimes, doctors cannot find a cause.

 Common causes of insomnia

-Environmental distractions, such as noise, lights, sleep partner issues, or temperature extremes
+- environmental distractions, such as noise, lights, sleep partner issues, and temperature extremes

 Other causes of insomnia

-Medical conditions that can interfere with breathing, such as asthma, chronic obstructive pulmonary disease (COPD, includes emphysema and chronic bronchitis), and congestive heart failure (deterioration of the heart’s ability to pump blood)
+- medical conditions that interfere with breathing, such as asthma, chronic obstructive pulmonary disease (COPD), and congestive heart failure

 A number of factors increase the risk of developing insomnia.
 Not all people with risk factors will get insomnia.
 Risk factors for insomnia include: